Mark is the Education Lead for the department of Strategy, Enterprise and Sustainability.

 Books (authored/edited/special issues)

 M. Antoniadou, M. Crowder (2020).
-On Being an Academic in the Modern Higher Education.
+Modern Day Challenges in Academia: Time for a Change.
 Edward Elgar Publishing.

 C. Shephard, M. Crowder (2015).
 Typical Lawyer!
 Clones, clients and fitness for purpose in times of change.
 In: University of Birmingham CEPLER working paper series.
 University of Birmingham, 29/6/2015.